bushlab-ucl/DirectNeuralBiasing/README.md

 ## Overview

-`DirectNeuralBiasing` is a Rust package developed by the Human Electrophysiology lab at UCL for closed-loop stimulation of neurons in real-time.
+`DirectNeuralBiasing` is a Rust package developed by the `Human Electrophysiology Lab` at `UCL` for closed-loop stimulation of neurons in real-time.
 The library is designed to interface with Blackrock Microsystems devices for lab use.
-It is written in Rust with bindings for Python and soon for C++.
+It is written in `Rust` with bindings for `Python` and soon `C++`.

 ## Features